singapaul/52CardPOC/README.md

 To do

-- Fix CSS styling w/ tailwind
+- Revert to using Tailwind.
+Fix Single Card and Fix Multiple Cards
 - Implement social share tools
 - integrate light/dark mode
 - integrate theming